composer/composer/doc/articles/troubleshooting.md

    your repository, especially when maintaining a third party fork and using `replace`.

-## Package not found in travis-ci
+## Package not found on travis-ci.org

-1. Check the trouble shooting for "Package not Found" above
+1. Check the ["Package not found"](#package-not-found) item above.

-2. The problem might be that composer is not able to detect the version of the package properly.
-If it's a git clone it's alright and it will see the current branch, but on travis it does shallow clones so that probably fails.
-The best solution for travis is to define the version you're on via an environment var called COMPOSER_ROOT_VERSION.
-You set it to "dev-master" for example to define the root package's version as "dev-master".
+2. If the package tested is a dependency of one of its dependencies (cyclic dependency), the problem might be that composer is not able to detect the version of the package properly.
+If it is a git clone it is generally alright and Composer will detect the version of the current branch, but travis does shallow clones so that process can fail when testing pull requests and feature branches in general.
+   The best solution is to define the version you are on via an environment variable called COMPOSER_ROOT_VERSION.
+You set it to `dev-master` for example to define the root package's version as `dev-master`.
-   Use: `before_script: COMPOSER_ROOT_VERSION=dev-master composer install` to export the variable for the call to composer
+   Use: `before_script: COMPOSER_ROOT_VERSION=dev-master composer install` to export the variable for the call to composer.

 ## Memory limit errors